infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

-that follow a certain underlying statistical distribution. `InfiniteOpt` considers principally two kinds of infinite parameters, ones defined over continuous intervals and ones characterized by a distribution (others can be added by defining a custom type).
+that follow a certain underlying statistical distribution. `InfiniteOpt` considers principally two kinds of infinite parameters, ones defined over continuous intervals and ones characterized by a distribution (others can be added by defining a user-defined type).
 These can be used to parameterize infinite variables, point variables, measures, and can be used directly inside constraints.